Bank of America....EWC+ Connection

 Barry Graham

-Quicken H&B Subscription
+Quicken H&B Subscription0 -

 I am very disappointed in the entire experience.
 Not only do many of the bill pay links fail to link, the checks take almost 3 weeks for the vendor to receive, not to mention the extra steps required to go to the individual vendor to electronically pay.
 This is definitely a step backward and I am re-evaluting whether to renew, albeit at a lower subscription (I have deluxe now) or simply just cancel.
-New technology is supposed to make things better, not take a step backward.
+New technology is supposed to make things better, not take a step backward.0

 Does any bank offer a transaction register similar to quicken?
 I like the register because it lets me to "what if" with my money before I pay my bills.
-For me, this would then eliminate the need for quicken as everything would be online with the bank
+For me, this would then eliminate the need for quicken as everything would be online with the bank0

 @Dr. L - maybe I am not following, but have you used the BIll Pay at the BofA website / app?
 As I've asked others in different posts, how many BillPays do you do a month?
 Given the ability to pay via credit card, debit card, auto-debit, Zelle, biller's website, BillPay is not used as much as it was years and years ago. is it time to change habits is the real question.